 "Support-leg foot assessment volume" describes a spatial volume which denotes both the extent and limitations for the movement of the support-leg foot.
 It corresponds to the support-leg foot assessment volume for vehicles, as defined in Annex 10 of Regulation No. 14.

-"Support-leg dimension assessment volume" means a volume defining the maximum dimensions of a support-leg, corresponding to the support-leg installation assessment volume for vehicles, as defined in annex 17 of Regulation No. 16, ensuring the dimensional installation of a support-leg of an i-Size CRS in an i-Size seating position of a vehicle.
+"Support-leg dimension assessment volume" means a volume defining the maximum dimensions of a support-leg, corresponding to the support-leg installation assessment volume for vehicles, as defined in annex 17 of Regulation No. 16, ensuring the dimensional installation of a support-leg of an i-Size ECRS in an i-Size seating position of a vehicle.